Brassicaceae or Mustard Family

 Biological Control: N/A

-Herbicides: There are a number of herbicides that can be used to control infestations of perennial pepperweed on a yearly basis, though repeated applications will be needed to decrease the size of infestations and/or eradicate it.
-The following herbicides are labelled to control perennial pepperweed.
+Herbicides: The following herbicides have been labelled for control of dyer's woad.
 Always consult product labels and read them carefully to ensure correct species/land management usage and chemical application.

 |Trade Name:||Active Ingredient:||Rate:||Efficacy:||Comments:|